TechsCode-Team/UltraMotdWiki/features/server_motd.md

 <br>

 ## Player Count Text
-This setting will allow you to edit the number of the max players count.
+This setting will allow you to edit the text of the player counter.
 You can edit it by clicking the Paper in the bottom of the GUI (Called `Set Player Count Text`).
 <br>

 ![Player Count Text](https://i.imgur.com/DpJ64cg.png)